 One of my favourite past celebrations of this eve, and by favourite I mean the worst is when my family decided to have a little party of our own.
-And now that my sister and I were a little older we were allowed to sit at the big kid table i.e. enjoy in a festive beverage with our folks.
-Only things didn’t really go as planned…
+My sister and I were a little older now so we were allowed to sit at the big kid table i.e. enjoy in a festive beverage with our folks.
+Only things didn’t really go as planned.

-You see the night started with us all going ice skating.
-My right eye was getting super itchy and there was always some sort of substance pooling in the corner and making things blurry.
-But not thinking anything of it I soldiered on.
+You see the night started with us all going ice skating, but my right eye was getting super itchy and there was always some sort of substance pooling in the corner and making things blurry.
+Not thinking anything of it I soldiered on.
 Once we got home I looked in the mirror and Quasimodo was looking back at me.
-My eye was practically swollen shut at this point, and keep in mind I was at a stage in my life where I would only leave the house in full makeup and hair.
-I wanted to crawl into a hole and die, but my boyfriend who emphatically stroked my face all night kept saying “babe you can barely tell”…So there I was with one swollen eye and him with a growing nose.
+My eye was practically swollen shut and keep in mind I was at a stage in life where I would only leave the house in full hair AND makeup.
+I wanted to crawl into a hole and die, but my boyfriend who emphatically stroked my face all night kept saying “babe you can barely tell”…So there I was with one swollen eye and him a growing nose.

 I popped a few Benadryl hoping that would bring my face back to normal, while doing my best to not cry out of my one good eye.
 My NYE resolution that year was more of a wish.
-Oh please lord let me wake up tomorrow and not look like a troll.
+Please let me wake up tomorrow and not look like a troll.

 But if you’re looking for a lasagna that is anything but a disappointment then look no further.
 It is so easy to throw together and is one of those meals that anyone would be crazy not to love.
 I made enough to feed an army and 9 girls polished off every last bite, the sign of a good meal… when your guests lick their plates.

 I’d say you’ll have leftovers but I can’t make any promises

 5-6 large Portobello mushrooms

 2 lbs ground beef (or any other meat of choice)